aidagroup/regelum-playground-crl/README.md

   - [Pushing Object](#pushing-object-1)

-## About

-This is a playground based on [regelum-control](https://regelum.aidynamic.group), a framework for control and reinforcement learning.
-It showcases various dynamical systems and controllers (also called policies).

 ## Getting started
 This repository aims to perform all the tasks in a Docker container.
 Details of running and attaching the Docker container can be found [here](installation.md).